QuratulainS/QuratulainS.github.io/_pages/cv.md

 - *Software Engineer*, Bentley Systems Pvt.
 Ltd., Pakistan: 09/2008 – 07/2011
   - AutoPIPE: Created a Windows Presentation Foundation (WPF) based viewer and editor tool for AutoPIPE model database.
 It was a mixed mode application implemented in FORTRAN, C++, C# and WPF.
 It presented binary AutoPIPE database file in a WPF DataGrid and used an xml schema to define column headers.
   - Implemented various AutoPIPE enhancements including integration of AutoPIPE with other Bentley products such as using C++ and FORTRAN, hosting a Windows Forms application in a WPF based application.

-## Technical Skills
-- R language
-- Data analysis
-- Experiment design
-- Software devleopment